Use This Simple Tool To Grow A Healthier Garden And Lower Your Water Bill

 We found programming the AquaTimer to be self-explanatory.
 A central button in the middle of the control panel allowed us to scroll through the functions, and we used the plus and minus buttons to set the time as well as select when watering would begin and how long it would last.
 Watering duration is adjustable from 1 minute to 6 hours.

 We created custom watering programs for each of the two zones.
 The first zone ran to a sprinkler in a flower bed, and we set the timer to water twice a day for 30 minutes each.
 For the second zone, we ran the hose to a large drinking bowl in our dogs’ play yard and programmed the water to come on twice a day for 2 minutes—just long enough to fill the bowl with fresh water.
-Having dual zones will be a boon for anyone with multiple watering needs, just as it was for us in our tests.
+Having dual zones will be a boon for anyone who needs to water different areas in different ways, just as it was for us in our tests.

-Once set, the AquaTimer runs the same watering schedule daily, but it also has a rain-delay function that allows you to pause the watering schedule if you don’t need to water that day.
-It also features a manual override function that allows you to water anytime.
+Once set, the AquaTimer runs the same watering schedule daily, but it also has a rain-delay function that allows users to pause the watering schedule if they don’t need to water that day.
+It also features a manual override function that allows watering anytime.

 Read our full review: Melnor AquaTimer 2-Zone Digital Water Timer

-Get the Melnor hose timer at Amazon, or Walmart
+Get the Melnor hose timer at Amazon, The Home Depot, or Walmart.

 Product Specs